Razor (band): Reformation and recent years (1996–present)

 In 1996, Razor became active again as a result of vocalist Bob Reid's idea of reforming the band.
 Both Reid and Carlo were joined by Armstrong and SFH drummer Rich Oosterbosch.
 The eighth studio album Decibels was released in 1997 by Hypnotic Records.
 Armstrong and Oosterbosch would no longer be in the band and was replaced by returning members Rob Mills and Adam Carlo (before being replaced by Mike Campagnolo).

 Razor took part on The Gates of Hell tour in 2005, the Headbangers Open Air Festival in 2009 and the True Thrash Festival in Osaka in 2011.
 A DVD of this performance was released only in Japan in February 2012.

 On April 19, 2012, Carlo was diagnosed with Stage 2 oral cancer, but was successfully treated and resumed his guitar duties in 2015.
 The band performed at a charity event in 2014, the Maryland Deathfest in 2015 and the California Deathfest in 2016.

 In 2014, drummer Rob Mills left the band and was replaced with Ripp'rd drummer Rider Johnson.

-The ninth studio album Cycle of Contempt was released on September 23, 2022, marking the first album in 25 years.
+The ninth studio album Cycle of Contempt was released on September 23, 2022, the first studio album in 25 years.

+In January 2026, former drummer Mike Embro passed away at the age of 63.